Genetalks/gtz/README.md

 ##### Install to the current user, no sudo permissions required
 Run command (recommended)

-`curl -sSL https://gtz.io/gtz_latest.run -o /tmp/gtz.run && sh /tmp/gtz.run`
+`curl -SL https://gtz.io/gtz_latest.run -o /tmp/gtz.run && sh /tmp/gtz.run`

 after the first installation, you need to perform a source ~/.bashrc or exit to log back in, and then you can execute gtz and gtz_index in any directory